 - Siq – a narrow gorge.
 The main entrance to Petra is through a Siq that was formed by a natural geological fault split apart by tectonic forces (as opposed to water erosion).
 There are several other “siq” hikes in Jordan.

 - Bedouin – the Al B’doul Bedouin tribe claim to be descended from the Nabataeans.
-The Bedouin people have lived among the caves and tombs of Petra for over 170 years but were forced to move to the nearby settlement of Umm Sayhoun when Petra became a UNESCO World Heritage Site in 1985.
-Today they travel to Petra (many appear to continue to sleep within the site) everyday to sell their wares, act as tour guides, and entertain tourists with camel and donkey rides.
+The Bedouin people have lived among the caves and tombs of Petra for over 170 years.
+They were forced to move to the nearby settlement of Umm Sayhoun when Petra became a UNESCO World Heritage Site in 1985.
+Today they travel to Petra (many appear to continue to sleep within the site) every day to sell their wares, act as tour guides, and entertain tourists with camel and donkey rides.

 - A lot of dust.
 Your feet and the bottoms of your legs will be covered in it.
 Shoes are highly recommended.

 - Extreme heat.
 You can buy water from loads of vendors throughout the park but you should be sure to pack sunscreen.
 A hat or a sunbrella would help as well.

 - Trash.
 We were surprised that such a beautiful, protected (and expensive) area would be covered in so much trash.
 Just remember that the Bedouin people actually live in many of the caves here.
 It’s probably very difficult to properly dispose of all the waste that is generated.